brampat/security/publications/presentation/OWASP_Top10_examples.md

 -- Notes --

-Although the leaks themselves are not the actual attack, they enable credential stuffing, which is an excellent example of broken authentication
+Although Data-breaches (with password-leaks) themselves are not the actual attack, they enable credential stuffing, which is an excellent example of broken authentication

 --